3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/express/intro-to-express.md

 <br />

-### STEP 1 - Initialize a Simple Hello World Express Application.
+### STEP 1 - Initialize a Simple Hello World Express Application

 In the terminal: